Knickerbocker Ice Company: Decline and demise

 The use of electricity led to the decline of the Hudson River Valley’s most successful ice company of the 19th century.
 When the company was first established in the 1830s, the ice industry had not yet peaked, the icebox had not yet been invented, allowing for the storage of ice at home.
 With the advent of iceboxes, ice could last for about a week, keeping food fresh.

 The 1900s began the decline of the Knickerbocker Ice Company and other ice companies across the Hudson River Valley.
 Inventors had devised ways to use electricity to refrigerate food.
 Although expensive, it was a product that would eventually be found in everyone’s home by the 1920s.
 Along with fractional horsepower motors for electric powered refrigerators, artificial ice was also created so that households no longer needed to call their local “iceman” to deliver their block of ice to their homes.
 The Knickerbocker Company resisted the change.
 Robert Maclay articulated this position when he said, "the cost of manufacturing such ice, even without the additional cost of making a chemically pure article, precludes the prospect of ever bringing it profitably into competition with ice formed by nature's own hand."

 The last block of ice was harvested from Rockland Lake in 1924 and the Knickerbocker Ice Company closed to the public.
 Two years later during the demolition of the remaining icehouses, one that was still filled with sawdust to insulate the ice caught fire and destroyed almost all of Rockland Lake Village.
-Twenty years later, an abandoned icehouse in Washington Heights, Manhattan burned on December 13, 1946, destroying an adjacent apartment building and killing 37 people.
+Twenty years later, an abandoned icehouse in Washington Heights, Manhattan burned on December 13, 1946, destroying an adjacent apartment building at 2525 Amsterdam avenue at 184th street and killing 37 people.